shamanic50/ReP_AL-3D-Lawn-Mower/Test Sketches/Readme.txt

 Relay_Test:
 If the relay is correctly wired to the MEGA the sketch turns the relay on and off at 1 second intervals.
+If the relay is not working check that pin24 is really being used.
+The pins are labeled so that its easily done to use the wrong pin.

 Test Coms MEGA NANO: